myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Option 1: Use the Cayenne MQTT Libraries

-This is the easiest way to get started with using MQTT with Cayenne.
-We have implemented various MQTT libraries that bundle an [MQTT client](#bring-your-own-thing-api-mqtt-clients) and support libraries for supporting MQTT.
-Using these, you’ll have access to all of the libraries and code examples you’ll need to quickly program and connect your board to Cayenne.
+Using one of our libraries is the easiest way to get started using MQTT with Cayenne.
+The Cayenne libraries bundle an [MQTT client](#bring-your-own-thing-api-mqtt-clients) and all of the code examples you'll need to get your board connected and using MQTT with Cayenne.

 We have prepared walkthroughs and libraries for some of the most common toolchain/IDE combinations to help get you up and running as quickly as possible.
 If you would like to use [one of our libraries](#bring-your-own-thing-api-libraries), the easiest way to get started is to jump to a section below and read through the information and guides provided there.